 For toasting to the queen’s speech only champagne will do.
 We suggest the “Queen’s Peach” champagne cocktail, which wonderfully combines the softness of the peach liqueur and the mild tartness of raspberry, both adding layers to the timeless experience of a true champagne.

 This mix is inspired by the classical dessert “peach melba” invented in 1892 by the French chef Auguste Escoffier at the Savoy Hotel, London, to honor the Australian soprano queen Nellie Melba.
 Likewise this champagne cocktail honors the Danish Queen Margrethe II.
-Long live the queen and God keep the country!

 2 cl Merlet Creme de Peche de Vigne (peach liqueur)